 What does it Take to Get into UBC?

 In addition to academic performances, UBC is also looking for students who demonstrate strong individual and social skills.

 For example, UBC considers communication skills, teamwork experience, self-initiation, and social responsibility as key assets when considering students’ applications.

-As indicated earlier, when students possessing high school performances in the mid-90s are competing for their UBC positions, achieving academic excellence is normalcy.
+As indicated earlier, when students possessing high school performances in the mid-90s are competing for their UBC positions, achieving academic excellence is normal.
 You should highlight your personal experiences to promote your personal brand image, hence increasing your probability of receiving UBC’s offer.
 Therefore, you should pay close attention to extracurricular activities.
-Check our previous blogs on the myth of extracurricular involvements to gain more insight.
+Check our previous blogs on the myth of extracurricular involvement to gain more insight.

 Meanwhile, UBC needs students to answer why they choose their intended faculty and why their future studies at UBC can contribute to personal career success.